 The Group primarily sells merchandise through its Yunji App.
 The Group presents the revenue generated from its sales of merchandise on a gross basis as the Group has control of the goods and has the ability to direct the use of goods to obtain substantially all the benefits.
 In making this determination, the Group also assesses whether it is primarily obligated in these transactions, is subject to inventory risk, has latitude in establishing prices, or has met several but not all of these indicators.
 The cash collected from the sales of merchandise is initially recorded in deferred revenue in the Consolidated Balance Sheets and subsequently recognized as revenue when the receipt of merchandise is confirmed by the customers, which is the point that the control of the merchandise is transferred to the customer.
+For products sold through independent distributors (the "distribution sales"), control is transferred upon shipment or acceptance, based on the contract terms.
 The revenue is recorded net of value-added tax, discounts, coupons, incentives and return allowances.
 Return allowances are estimated based on historical experiences and updated at the end of each reporting period.